MileHacker Logo

 Special Weather Notes

-The Northeast Monsoon, from From november To february or March, has the main weather consideration.
-This brings strong winds, high waves, and heavy rain, rendering sea travel hazardous plus tourism operations largely ceasing.
+The Northeast Monsoon, from Between november And february or March, has the main weather consideration.
+This brings strong winds, high waves, and heavy rain, rendering travel by sea hazardous and tourism operations largely ceasing.
 Typhoons are not typical for this region.

-While extreme temperatures are rare, the consistently high humidity can make warm temperatures feel more intense.
+While extreme temperatures are rare, the consistently high humidity can make warm temperatures seem more intense.

 High Season